ryanmmoon/dir.ectory/content/submit.md

 ## Submit your website

-Thank you for taking the time to add your website to the directory.
+Thank you for taking the time to add your website to our directory.

 ### Details of adding a website

 Nuxt Content is used to manage websites.
-This allows for easy updating and organization of websites by category.
+This allows for easy updating and organization of websites without a database.

 Adding a website involves creating a .md file inside one of the content subfolders that includes some basic details: